GTMStack

 Examples: “best GTM ops platforms,” “[your product] vs [competitor],” “revenue operations tools comparison,” “[your product] reviews”

 These keywords are gold for B2B.
 The searcher is in an active buying process.
-Content targeting commercial investigation keywords — comparison pages, review roundups, buyer’s guides — converts at 3-5x the rate of informational content in most B2B contexts.
+We’ve found that content targeting commercial investigation keywords converts at 3-5x the rate of informational content across GTMStack accounts.
+Sometimes higher.

 This is exactly where programmatic SEO shines.
 If you have 20 competitors, that’s 20 comparison pages targeting 20 high-intent keyword variations, each one pulling in a buyer who’s actively evaluating.